Abhishek-Nalawade/Face-Recognition/README.md

 # Face Recognition
 ## About
-The aim of this project is to implement dierent classifiers to achieve face recognition.\
+The aim of this project is to implement different classifiers to achieve face recognition.\
-The following algorithms are implemented to achieve face recognition:\
+The following algorithms are implemented to achieve face recognition:
-1. Bayes' Classifier\
+1. Bayes' Classifier
-2. k-NN\
+2. k-NN
-3. Kernel SVM\
+3. Kernel SVM
-4. Boosted SVM\
+4. Boosted SVM

 In addition to the above algorithms, Principal Component Analysis (PCA) and Multiple Discriminant Analysis (MDA) is implemented before feeding the data to any of the classifiers.